 Successful cartels tend to use the same smuggling routes and transport hubs, because of the difficulty in setting up and maintaining the necessary illegal networks.
 These same cartels are in all likelihood also directly or indirectly funding the trade in weapons and ammunition required to kill elephants and other wildlife.
 And so, when major cartels are successfully prosecuted, the impact on trafficking volume can be significant.

 Most ivory traffickers facing prosecution are charged for a single seizure, and they usually receive light sentences.
-If each seizure was linked to multiple others, the potential exists to elevate the charges and severity to that of major transnational crimes.
-One trafficker implicated by results of the research in three seizures was given a two-year sentence for only one seizure, and is already out of prison.
+If each seizure was linked to many others, the potential exists to elevate the charges and severity to that of major transnational crimes.
+One trafficker implicated by results of the research in three seizures was given a two-year sentence for only one seizure and is already out of prison.
 Had the results of this research been known at the time of his prosecution, his sentence would have been far higher.

 Another major trafficker was similarly convicted for one seizure (Kenya Jun 2014 2.2t), but this report potentially connects him to many others.
 His case is now under appeal.
-There is currently one suspect in custody, awaiting prosecution for a seizure in Entebbe, Uganda, and findings in this report connect that network to at least two other seizures, one of which is linked to a major international incident involving poaching from a military helicopter belonging to a neighbouring country.
+There is currently one suspect in custody, awaiting prosecution for a seizure in Entebbe, Uganda, and findings in this report connect that network to at least two other seizures, one of which is linked to a significant international incident involving poaching from a military helicopter belonging to a neighbouring country.

 Full report: Samuel K. Wasser, Amy Torkelson, Misa Winters, Yves Horeaux, Sean Tucker, Moses Y. Otiende, Frankie A.T.
 Sitam, John Buckleton and Bruce S. Weir (2018).
 Combating transnational organised crime by linking multiple significant ivory seizures to the same dealer.
 Scientific Advances. https://advances.sciencemag.org/content/4/9/eaat0625